zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * ns1 in the "sibling" zone matches the addresses of glue.
   * ns2 in the "sibling" zone does not match the addresses of glue.
   * All IP addresses of ns1 and ns2 must serve identical versions of the zone.

+### ROOT-MATCH-1
+Default root zone and hintfile, and all matches.

+* Zone: . (root)
+  * Dedicated hintfile not needed.

+### ROOT-MISSING-GLUE-UNDEL-1
+Default root zone and hintfile.
+Undelegated is used for another root zone.
+Glue is missing.

+* Zone: . (root)
+  * Dedicated hintfile not needed.
+  * Undelegated data:
+    * ns1
+    * ns1
+    * ns2/IPv4
+    * ns2/IPv6

+### Z-ROOT-MATCH-1
+The hintfile loads a broken root zone.
+The tested root zone is the dedicated root zone via undelegated data, and all matches.

+* Zone: . (root)
+  * Dedicated hintfile.
+  * Undelegated data:
+    * ns1/IPv4
+    * ns1/IPv6
+    * ns2/IPv4
+    * ns2/IPv6

+### Z-ROOT-INCOMPLETE-HINT
+Incomplete hintfile (missing address records) but the default root zone.

+* Zone: . (root)
+  * Dedicated hintfile.
+  * Hint file misses the address records for ns1.

 [Consistency05]:                                                  ../../tests/Consistency-TP/consistency05.md